Loading...

 • Description of the risk: Impact of falling consumption and a declining economy.

-• Potential impact: Reduction in demand for shops.
-Higher vacancy rates and/or lower rents when re-letting.
-Decrease in the fair value of the real estate and consequently also in Net Asset Value (NAV).
-Possible bankruptcies of tenants.
+• Potential impact: Decrease in the fair value of real estate and consequently also in the Net Asset Value (NAV).

-• Limiting factors and control: Quality of the tenants with mainly retail chains and a limited annual provision for doubtful debtors (on average about 0.50% of rent per year).
-Sectoral diversification of customers and low average contractual rent.
-Value is determined by the commercial value of the property’s location.
-Retail Estates spreads its investments throughout all major shopping areas in Belgium.
-These investments are concentrated in Flanders and Wallonia, in particular in the subregions with strong purchasing power.
-Usually a bank guarantee of 3 to 6 months is required.
+• Limiting factors and control: Value is determined by the commercial value of the property’s location.
+Retail Estates spreads its investments throughout all major shopping areas in Belgium and the Netherlands.
+These investments are concentrated in the subregions with strong purchasing power.

 Macroeconomic factors